5 Ways to Cut Your Grocery Bill

 Be Flexible — Making a shopping list is a tried-and-true trick to saving money on groceries.
 But within that list, you’ll want to build in some flexibility to find the most savings.
 For example, if milk is on your list, but not on sale, check out the non-dairy alternatives that might be, such as soy, almond or coconut beverages.
 Or if you need cereal, but your preferred brand is at full price, look to generic versions or stock up on the varieties that are on sale.
 Your favorite will come up in the sale rotation before you know it and in the meantime, you might find something you like even better.

 Take Care with Coupons — There’s no doubt using coupons can help you save on groceries, but you must use them wisely.
 Buying something you weren’t planning on buying just because you have a coupon doesn’t really save you anything.
 Also be careful about using coupons to over-buy.
 Stockpiling items purchased on sale with coupons might seem like a money-saving move, but unless you know without a doubt you’ll use it all before it goes bad, you could end up throwing food away and wasting money in the process.
+Also, be aware of coupon fraud and how to avoid it.

 Buy In-Season Produce — Thanks to the miracles of modern transportation, you can get just about every type of fruit or vegetable year ‘round.
 But, you’ll save the most—and enjoy the best flavor—when you buy what’s currently in season.
 This time of year, you’ll want to load your cart with melons, berries, soft fruits like peaches and plums, plus tomatoes, corn and cucumbers.
 Check out this handy guide for which fruits and vegetables to focus on each season.